-- (6) Except for hearings before the Kansas department for children and families or, the results of any drug screening administered as part of the drug screening program authorized by this subsection shall be confidential and shall not be disclosed publicly. - (7) The secretary for children and families may adopt such rules and regulations as are necessary to carry out the provisions of this subsection. - (8) Any authority granted to the secretary for children and families under this subsection shall be in addition to any other penalties prescribed by law. - (9) As used in this subsection:

-- (A) "Cash assistance" means cash assistance provided to individuals under the provisions of article 7 of chapter 39 of the Kansas Statutes Annotated, and amendments thereto, and any rules and regulations adopted pursuant to such statutes. - 26 (B) "Controlled substance" means the same as in K.S.A.
-2020 Supp.
-21-5701, and amendments thereto, and 21 U.S.C. § 802. - 28 (C) "Controlled substance analog" means the same as in K.S.A.
-2020 Supp.
-21-5701, and amendments thereto. - 30 Sec.
-2. K.S.A.
-2020 Supp.
-39-709 is hereby repealed. - Sec.
-3. This act shall take effect and be in force from and after its publication in the statute book.
+- (6) Except for hearings before the Kansas department for children and families or, the results of any drug screening administered as part of the drug screening program authorized by this subsection shall be confidential and shall not be disclosed publicly. - (7) The secretary for children and families may adopt such rules and regulations as are necessary to carry out the provisions of this subsection. - (8) Any authority granted to the secretary for children and families under this subsection shall be in addition to any other penalties prescribed by law. - (9) As used in this subsection: - (A) "Cash assistance" means cash assistance provided to individuals under the provisions of article 7 of chapter 39 of the Kansas Statutes Annotated, and amendments thereto, and any rules and regulations adopted pursuant to such statutes. - (B) "Controlled substance" means the same as in K.S.A.
+2021 Supp.
+21-5701, and amendments thereto, and 21 U.S.C. § 802. - (C) "Controlled substance analog" means the same as in K.S.A.
+2021 Supp.
+21-5701, and amendments thereto.